MicrosoftDocs/learn/learn-pr/languages/python-while/includes/3-exercise-assignment-operators.md

-We've been using the basic assignment operator, a single equal sign symbol `=`, since we assigned a value to our first variable.
+We've used the basic assignment operator, a single equal sign symbol `=`, since we assigned a value to our first variable.
 There are other assignment operators that you should also be aware of.

 Incrementing a value in a looping structure is a common operation.
 In this exercise, you'll learn how to use other assignment operators that will perform a mathematical operation and assign a new value to a variable in a shortened form.